cpaas-core/cpaas-go/exercises/blue-hat/README.md

 ### Scaling and drawing

-The banner as it is, would be too small to draw in our 400x400 image, so each point in the banner should be scaled by 6.
+The banner as it is would be too small to draw in our 400x400 image, so each point in the banner should be scaled by 6.
-One way to do this is drawing a 6x6 rectangle in the image per point in the banner.
-You can take a look into [image/draw](https://pkg.go.dev/image/draw) to do this.
+One way to do this is by drawing a 6x6 square in the image per point in the banner.
+You can take a look into [Rect](https://pkg.go.dev/image#Rect) and
+[image/draw](https://pkg.go.dev/image/draw) to do this.

-With all done, the goal is to add the name, centered, into the Blue Hat logo image you generated above.
+The only thing left to be done is to draw the name, centered, into the Blue Hat logo image you generated before.
 The expected result should be similar to this:

 ![blue_hat_name](blue_hat_name.png)